Smith Wildcat Review

 Our Analysis and Test Results

 For decades, Smith Optics has sat atop the performance eyewear market with just a few other brands for company.
 Recently their roots in ski goggle design have given them a leg up on the competition as athletes demand more goggle-like sunglasses.
 The Wildcat represents Smith's latest model in the new large-lens, high-coverage era, and we found that it lives up to their sterling reputation.
 Throughout our testing, we came to especially appreciate the fit and comfort of the Wildcat's soft, flexible frame, and we couldn't find a category in which it didn't excel.
-Read on for a full analysis of the Wildcat's performance in our test.

 Smith has a reputation for high-quality lenses, and the Wildcat's 5 base cylindrical lens lives up to the hype.
 They offer three different options in their signature Chromapop lens for varying light conditions.
 Our test model came with a Chromapop Red Mirror lens that provides 15% visible light transmission for bright conditions and protects from 100% of harmful UV rays.
 Along with the Chromapop lens, the Wildcat comes standard with a clear lens for low-light situations.
 Both lenses are made with Smith's impact-resistant carbonic lens construction and feature a hydrophobic coating to repel water and sweat.